IDMNYU/DM6053-Ideation-and-Prototyping-SP17-Duff/schedule.md

        </ul></td>
     <td valign="top">
     <ul>
-    <li>Read syllabus and ask questions about the course and syllabus during our first class</li>
+    <li>Read syllabus and be prepared to ask questions about the course and syllabus during our first class</li>
     <li>Get setup with a <a href="process_website.md">process website</a> to post your homework</li>
     <li>Accept Slack Invitation when received</li>
     </ul>